 Sara has more than seven years of experience in community development work at IMPACT.
 She began her work as a facilitator working with immigrant parents through the IMPACT in the Schools program.
 She became the lead organizer of IMPACT’s Parent Educator Program before moving to her current work with the Family Asset Building Network.
 Sara is a native of Ethiopia and, in addition to English, speaks Amharic and German.
 Sara has just stepped into her role as Bel Pre Network Builder.

 Jayne Park became IMPACT’s Executive Director in the fall of 2014.
-For 17 years, she has held various leadership positions in the nonprofit and philanthropic sectors in the greater Washington, D.C., area, including serving as Senior Strategic Advisor to IMPACT Silver Spring during 2011-2012.
-She has been a long-time active member of the IMPACT network, and supported key organizational work such as the development of IMPACT’s role in the initial formation of the Neighborhood Opportunity Network.
-Jayne co-founded and served as Executive Director of the Asian Pacific American Legal Resource Center (APALRC), a community-based legal services and advocacy nonprofit serving low-income Asian Americans in the D.C. metro area.
-Her philanthropic background includes serving as the Deputy Director for the Community Foundation for Montgomery County (CFMC) where she led the Nonprofit Advancement Fund.
-Jayne has also served as a member of the Consumer Health Foundation’s Health Equity and Racial Equity Advisory Committee, and worked as a consultant to the Eugene and Agnes E. Meyer Foundation.
+For over 2 decades, she has held various leadership positions in the nonprofit and philanthropic sectors in the greater Washington, D.C., area, including as Senior Strategic Advisor to IMPACT Silver Spring from 2011-2012.
+From 2000-2008, Jayne was co-founder and Executive Director of the Asian Pacific American Legal Resource Center (APALRC), a community-based legal services and advocacy nonprofit serving low-income Asian Americans in the D.C. metro area.
+Her philanthropic experiences include serving as the Deputy Director for the Community Foundation for Montgomery County (CFMC), a member of the Consumer Health Foundation’s Health Equity and Racial Equity Advisory Committee, and a consultant to the Eugene and Agnes E. Meyer Foundation.

 Michael came to IMPACT in the spring of 2014.
 He was most previously employed with the Jewish Foundation for Group Homes as their Director of Operations.
 Michael has an MBA with an emphasis in Nonprofit Management from the Heller School at Brandeis University.
 In 2010, he participated in the Nonprofit Roundtable’s Future Executive Directors Fellowship.
 Michael has served on the board of Jews United for Justice for four years and is the current board treasurer.
 In his role as Managing Director, Michael has demonstrated a capacity for strategic financial management, contracts management, and program management.
 Additionally, Michael works with the Senior Leadership Team and the entire staff to ensure organizational and program fidelity, and oversees IMPACT sports operations.